 According to a PriceWaterhouseCoopers report, "Semantic Web technologies could revolutionize enterprise decision making and information sharing".
 By connecting more flexible, standardized ways to model and share data with best practices for identifying the meaning (or, at the very least, the source) of descriptive terms, Semantic Web technologies open up new possibilities for developing applications that work across the web or behind your firewall.

 In this course, we'll learn about the building blocks of the Semantic Web such as the RDF data model, the RDFa version that lets you embed machine-readable facts (or "triples") into web pages, the SPARQL query language, and the Web Ontology Language (OWL) for defining vocabularies and term relationships.
-We'll also learn about some of the open source and commercial software that lets you assemble these building blocks into applications that help you get more out of both your own data and the increasing amount of publicly available linked data.
+We'll also learn about some of the open source and commercial software that lets you assemble these building blocks into applications that help you get more out of both your own data and the increasing amount of publicly available linked data, and see some examples of these technologies put into practise.

 - The Semantic Web: an Overview